-Using Hashes to determine the integrity of files, deleting temporary files after use, and uploading files using SSL/TLS connections is among the best ways of securing private data.
-When you use our API tools, we provide you with a tool that you use to calculate a hash value of remote files.
+Using Hashes to determine the integrity of files, deleting temporary files after use, and uploading files using SSL/TLS connections are among the best ways of securing private data.
+When you use our API tools, we provide you with a tool that you use to calculate the hash value of remote files.

 You may then compare that value with the hash of the file that you downloaded or uploaded.

 Benefits of Using Our API

 We run hour APIs from Amazon’s secure AWS servers, which use the latest technologies to securely receive and send files.
 Therefore, if you are handling protected health information, working with us ensures you remain compliant with electronic Protected Health Information (ePHI) laws.

 When using our API products, you only pay for usage, instead of the license.
 That allows us to offer you rock-bottom charges so that you can keep working without affecting your cash flow.

 Our API can integrate with popular automation platforms such as Zapier, Integromat, UiPath, and BluePrism making it easier to integrate it with popular apps.
 You may also request to have our APIs running on your on-premise server, instead of our cloud-based servers.